Using the find database#

 Note

-System FindDb can be cached into memory and may dramatically increase performance.
+System FindDb can be cached into memory, which might dramatically increase performance.
 To disable this option, set the DMIOPEN_DEBUG_FIND_DB_CACHING CMake configuration flag to off.

 -DMIOPEN_DEBUG_FIND_DB_CACHING=Off